cloudify-cosmo/cloudify-stage/README.md

 Run `make -j2 up-dev` to fire the backend and frontend and development latest downloaded docker image and postgres database.

-Run `make -j2 up-remote` to fire the backend and frontend and postgres database (useful it the case when you want to use AWS as a cloudify manager instance provider).
+Run `make -j2 up-remote` to fire the backend and frontend and postgres database (useful in case of using AWS as a Cloudify Manager instance provider).

 Run `make down` to stop the docker containers.